FruitieX/hue-mqtt/README.md

 ## Topics

-Currently the MQTT topics are hardcoded as follows:
+The default MQTT topics are as follows:

 - `/home/{lights,sensors}/hue/{id}`: Current state of the device serialized as JSON
 - `/home/lights/hue/{id}/set`: Sets state of the light to given JSON